MiraWelner/MiraWelner/README.md

 ### My work in Machine Learning applied to spectroscopy... coming soon!

 ### Looking for an additional job!
-I'm currently working part time - I am interested in another part time position, remote or in person.
+I'm currently working part time - I am interested in another part time position, remote or in person in Pittsburgh.
 Available to work on anything software related, particularly interested in working with data science or in a research focused role.
-Nothing in finance, no defense contractors (DOE/DOD is okay though)